Building out your own campervan means you’ll have to make big decisions. One of those being your campervan bed design.

 This is one of those campervan bed ideas you may not have considered!

-The ultimate way to save space on a campervan conversion is the murphy bed.
-The bed platform rests on a side wall and folds down when it’s in use.
+The ultimate way to save space on a campervan conversion is the Murphy bed.
+The bed platform rests on a side wall and folds down to use.

-If you allow for enough space between the platform and the side wall, you can leave the mattress, covers and pillows sandwiched between them.
-You could even use the murphy design for two bunk beds.
+If you allow enough space between the platform and the side wall, you can leave the mattress, covers, and pillows sandwiched between them.
+You could even use the Murphy design for two bunk beds.

 Beware: to make this design work for a double bed, you need a fairly big campervan.